A PSA Gem Mint 10 card is a virtually perfect card.

 If the grade of your card is available and is listed with one of the following grades, this card was determined to be ungradable for the following reasons.

-N-2 Evidence of Restoration - When a card's paper stock is built up - for example, when ripped corners are built up to look like new corners.
+N-2 Evidence of Restoration - When a card's paper stock appears to have been built up - for example, when ripped corners are built up to look like new corners.

-N-3 Evidence of Recoloration - Where a card's color has been artificially improved.
+N-3 Evidence of Recoloration - Where a card's color appears to have been artificially improved.

-N-4 Questionable Authenticity - This is the term used when a card is counterfeit or the autograph is deemed to be unauthentic.
+N-4 Questionable Authenticity - This is the term used when a card appears to be counterfeit or the autograph is deemed to be unauthentic.

 N-6 Minimum Size Requirement - When a card is significantly undersized according to factory specifications.
 You will not be charged the grading fee.